Background pattern

 Do not take MONOFLOX at the same time as the following medicines, as they may affect the way MONOFLOX works:

-• Iron tablets (for anemia), zinc supplements, antacids containing aluminum or magnesium (for heartburn or stomach acid), didanosine, or sucralfate (for stomach ulcers).
-See section 3 “If you are already taking iron tablets, zinc supplements, antacids, didanosine, or sucralfate” below.
+• Iron tablets (for anemia), zinc supplements, antacids that contain aluminum or magnesium (for acidity or heartburn), didanosine, or sucralfate (for stomach ulcers).
+See section 3 "If you are already taking iron tablets, zinc supplements, antacids, didanosine, or sucralfate" below.

 Determination of opiates in urine

-Urine tests may show "false positive" results for the presence of strong painkillers called "opioids" in patients taking levofloxacino.
-Inform your doctor that you are taking this medicine if they have requested a urine test.
+Urine tests may show "false positive" results for the presence of strong painkillers called "opiates" in patients taking levofloxacin.
+Inform your doctor that you are taking this medicine if you have been asked for a urine test.

 Tuberculosis test

-This medicine may cause a "false negative" result in some laboratory tests that look for the bacteria that causes tuberculosis.
+This medicine may cause a "false negative" result in some laboratory tests that look for the bacteria that cause tuberculosis.

 Pregnancy and breastfeeding